Wesley's words encourage me and haunt me.

-Some days my faith cowers like the proverbial ninety-nine pound weakling.
+Some days my faith cowers.
+I'm the proverbial ninety-nine pound weakling.
 Doubt kicks sand in my face and dares me to do something about it.
 Unable to muster even a mustard-seed of conviction I turn and walk away, head down and shoulders bent.
-Muttering to myself I moan, "There's just no boldness to my belief."
+On those days I muttering to myself, "There's just no boldness to my belief."

 I know what God says: